jamesesguerra/vault/csharp/20 - Structs.md

 Point p1 = new Point();
 ```

+#### When should you choose structs over classes?
+- If you want value semantics
+- If the type is small and data-centric, with little to no behavior; you want them to be small since they're stored on the stack and will be copied
+- You want value-based equality checking

 ### Boxing and Unboxing
 C# uses a unified type system, that is, a type system where you can reference anything as `System.object`.